-The Graduate School will host the second Research Matters! showcase in 2015-16.
-The event features talks by graduate students on "why my research matters."
+The Graduate School will host the second Research Matters! showcase on November 5, 2016.
+The event features talks by graduate students and postdoctoral appointees on "why my research matters."
 Faculty and students are invited to nominate graduate students by September 12, and graduate students may self-nominate.

 The inaugural event was held as part of the 250th Anniversary Fall Celebration, on September 27, 2014.
 The symposium featured short talks by graduate students and alumni and highlighted the exceptional graduate student scholarship at Brown.
 After a call for nominations, the 50 nominated graduate students were invited to apply.
 A selection panel, comprising faculty, staff and graduate students, identified 16 semifinalists and the final eight student speakers.

 See pictures from the event on Facebook